jesse-wei/SAPsim/README.md

 ### Allowed syntax

-- In the Mnemonic column, these are allowed
+In the Mnemonic column, these are allowed

 - two or three letter Mnemonic (for an instruction)
 - single-digit hexit `0` to `F` (for data)

-- In the Arg column, these are allowed
+In the Arg column, these are allowed

 - single-digit hexit `0` to `F` (for instruction or data)
 - double-digit base-10 integer `10` to `15` representing a hexit
-    - i.e. `JC 15` and `JC F` are both legal and represent the same instruction
+  - e.g. `JC 15` and `JC F` are both legal and represent the same instruction

 ### How to get a parsing `Exception`